QED1224/Toontown-Resources/Guide.md

 ## Did using Trap give Lure an accuracy boost? <a name="trap-1"></a>

-Yes, Trap gags always counted as a hit on the cog on the round it was used on, regardless if the Trap was actually triggered or not.
+Yes, Trap gags always counted as a hit on the cog for the round it was used on, regardless if the Trap was actually triggered or not.
 If one again considers the conditions in the [bonus section](#toon-atk-acc-6), Trap met the following conditions.

 - It is not the same track as Lure;
 - It always counts as a hit on the target